 Can you grow your own scoby?

-The pre-made kombucha (either from a friend or store bought) contains the bacteria and yeasts needed to get started, and will produce a SCOBY in 1 to 4 weeks.
-Get the full guide to making your SCOBY here
+The pre-made kombucha (either from a friend or the store bought beverage) contains the bacteria and yeasts needed to get started, and will produce a SCOBY in 1 to 4 weeks.
+Just be sure to use a starter kombucha that doesn’t have added flavors!
+Get the full guide to making your SCOBY here.

 How to use a SCOBY